 - Department 28 uses the “Arizona Method” of jury selection, requiring voir dire to be directed toward the minimum number of jurors necessary to be qualified rather than the entire venire.
 After initial “hardship” questioning by the Court, and any excusals as a result thereof, prospective jurors are seated in the jury box in the order of their badge numbers.
 Department 28 does not generally impose time limits on voir dire, but notes each case is different and some cases require more extensive voir dire than others.
 In accordance with EDCR 7.70, counsel shall submit proposed voir dire questions to the Court, in chambers, not later than one (1) judicial day prior to the day trial begins.
 The Court conducts a thorough general canvas, followed by supplemental questions by the attorneys one time around the panel, in order, first the plaintiff’s counsel, then defense counsel.

 - Challenges for cause must be made outside the presence of the prospective jury.
 The number of peremptory challenges is determined by statute, specifically NRS 16.040, NRS 175.041, NRS 175.051 and NRS 175.061, and is exercised after 24 prospective jurors in civil cases or 32 prospective jurors in criminal cases are qualified.
 All plaintiffs share peremptory challenges and all defendants share peremptory challenges.
-The lawyers take turns exercising peremptory challenges in private by passing back and forth the list of qualified jurors, with Plaintiff exercising one, then defense counsel, then back to Plaintiff’s counsel and so on.
+The lawyers take turns exercising peremptory challenges in private by passing back and forth the list of qualified jurors, with plaintiff exercising one, then defendant, then back to plaintiff and so on.
 Alternates are chosen randomly out of a container at the conclusion of trial and prior to the commencement of deliberations unless the lawyers request otherwise.

 - Department 28 requires all requests for jury questionnaires to be done by motion and must be filed and heard at least six (6) weeks in advance of the trial date.
 The questionnaire must be submitted to the Court in final form for signature no less than five (5) weeks prior to the commencement of trial.
 Once signed, the questionnaire is to be immediately delivered to the Jury Commissioner for processing.

-- If counsel are pro bono, they are to check in with the courtroom clerk in the moming prior to calendar and their case will be called first.
+- If counsel are pro bono, they are to check in with the courtroom clerk in the morning prior to calendar and their case will be called first.